Are you curious about what a product owner salary looks like? You’re not alone. In fact, many people are interested in this topic.

 The average product owner salary in the UK and Ireland

-A product owner in the UK earns on average £43,359.
-This puts it almost £15,000 above the UK average of £29,600 per year.
+A product owner in the UK earns on average £60,505.
+This makes it double the UK average of £29,600 per year.
 Breaking that down across some of the major cities, there are some pretty big variations:

 Product owner in other European countries